metallb/metallb/design/cncf-sandbox-proposal.md

 ### Goals

 - Align with other CNCF ecosystem projects in terms of policies and processes.
-- Assets are transferred to a neutral third party (i.e. domains)
+- Transfer assets to a neutral third party (i.e. domains).
 - Gain more visibility in the CNCF ecosystem to attract others who may be interested in contributing to MetalLB development and maintenance.